on April 7, 2021 (last modified on April 21, 2022) • 21 minute read

 “‘What are your goals?’
 This question allows our agency to gain a better understanding of the types of strategies we should pursue to best suit the needs of their organization,” says Online Optimism’s Irene Wambui Muchai Lopez.

 Client goals are especially important to know when you tailor your services to each customer.
 Lopez explains, “All of our campaigns are customized to the unique goals of our clients.
-By knowing what these expectations and milestones are early, we’re able to craft the most optimal campaign.”
+By knowing what these expectations and milestones are early, we’re able to craft the most optimal campaign and track the right data on her client dashboard software.”

 If you offer a service that clients outside of your industry may need support to understand, goal-related questions can also help you clarify your offering.
 According to freelance content marketer Ashley R. Cummings, “…the question I never fail to ask is, ‘what are your content marketing goals?’
 This gives me insight into what the client wants to accomplish, how much they already know about content marketing, and helps me identify any gaps I can fill with my services.”